Addiction Counselling Calgary

 Addiction can be influenced by a variety of factors in an individual’s life.
 These can include, but are not limited to:

-• Difficultly coping with feelings and thoughts – when people have troubles coping with their feelings, such as when they are bored, sad, stressed or lonely, they may turn to addictive substances or addictive activities to help alleviate those feelings.
+• Difficulty coping with feelings and thoughts – When people have trouble coping with their feelings, such as when they are bored, sad, stressed or lonely, they may turn to addictive substances or addictive activities to help alleviate those feelings.
 Shame is also a feeling that is closely linked with addiction.

 Who is affected by addiction?

 Individuals affected by addiction come from all phases and walks of life.
-Research as shown that adolescents and young adults (ages 15 to 24) are more likely to experience addiction disorders than any other age group.
+Research has shown that adolescents and young adults (aged 15 to 24) are more likely to experience addiction disorders than any other age group.
 Generally, men have higher rates of addiction than women.

 What are the warning signs of addiction?